coder/docs/setup/kubernetes/aws.md

----
-title: Amazon Elastic Kubernetes Service
+# Amazon Elastic Kubernetes Service
-description:
-  Learn how to set up an Amazon EKS cluster for your Coder deployment.
----

 This deployment guide shows you how to set up an Amazon Elastic Kubernetes Engine (EKS) cluster on which Coder can deploy.